ucsb-coral/coral/docs/MANUAL.md

 - View a list of courses in which you are currently enrolled
 - Join a unique groupchat for each course
-- export class schedules and locations to google calender
+- export class schedules and locations to google calendar
 - ...more to come

 ## 5. Getting Started